Top 3 Startup Challenges (And What To Do About Them!)

 • Have a clear idea of what you want to do and how you'll accomplish it with your content marketing.
 Success and growth take planning.
 Better, more convenient, and more detailed content means more shares, more links, and, over time, more growth.

 • Engage with the lesser-known creators in your niche on social media.
-Give them likes, share their best stuff, and let them know about a broken link.
+Give them likes, share their best content, and let them know about any broken links.
 Establish a connection.
-Eventually, you can ask for a quote, a quick interview, or a guest post.
+Eventually, you can request a quote, a brief interview, or a guest post.
 Help them, and they'll help you.

 • Make A/B testing and conversion rate optimization part of all you do.
 Use the technology to work smarter, not harder, in analyzing email, content, landing pages, and more.
 If something is not working, fix it.
 What is working can likely be made better.